aadityagi84/Backend-startup/MVC(Model View Controll) ** important file/README.md

 Define Models, Views, and Controllers:<br>

 Create and export models in the models folder.<br>
-Define controller functions in the controllers folder.
+Define controller functions in the controllers folder.<br>
 Create view templates in the views folder.<br>
 Set Up Routes:<br>